What is Variable Declaration in C?

 In the example above, local variables always print the same value each time a function is called, while static variables print incremental values on each function call.

-4. Automatic variables:
+4. Automatic variables in C:

 All variables declared within a function are considered automatic variables by default.